kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 {{< feature-state for_k8s_version="v1.30" state="alpha" >}}

 {{< note >}}
-You can only set `ManagedBy` field on Jobs if you enable the `JobManagedBy` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) (disabled by default).
+You can only set the `managedBy` field on Jobs if you enable the `JobManagedBy` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) (disabled by default).
 {{< /note >}}